 - Keep only the things that “spark joy” in youThis famous Marie Kondo line can be interpreted in many ways, depending on how an item “sparks joy” in a person.
 In determining if you should keep or discard something, one of the things to ask yourself is if the item brings you joy.
 Perhaps this best applies to objects without a clear useful value, such as an old book, a souvenir from a trip, or a gift.
 You should only keep the items that make you happy in some way.

-Looking to buy or sell single-family homes in Winthrop, Chelan, Manson, Orondo, Brewster, Pateros, Twisp, or other nearby communities?
+Looking to buy a home for the first time or sell single-family homes in Winthrop, Chelan, Manson, Orondo, Brewster, Pateros, Twisp, or other nearby communities?
 We are the Realtors to call.
 Get in touch with Coldwell Banker Winthrop Realty at 509-996-2121, or send an email to info(at)cbwinthrop(dotted)com.